Agawam, Massachusetts

 Agawam is a city in Hampden County, Massachusetts, United States.
 The population was 28,692 at the 2020 census.
-Agawam sits on the western side of the Connecticut River, directly across from Springfield, Massachusetts.
-It is considered part of the Springfield Metropolitan Statistical Area, which is contiguous with the Knowledge Corridor area, the 2nd largest metropolitan area in New England.
+Agawam sits on the western side of the Connecticut River, directly across from Springfield.
+It is considered part of the Springfield Metropolitan Statistical Area, which is contiguous with the Knowledge Corridor area, the second-largest metropolitan area in New England.
 Agawam contains a subsection, Feeding Hills.
-The Six Flags New England amusement park is located in Agawam, on the banks of the Connecticut River.
+The Six Flags New England (formerly known as Riverside Park, one of the largest such parks in the United States) amusement park is located in Agawam, on the banks of the Connecticut River.